FARRAGUT, Tenn. — One Farragut woman lost her home in a fire, but she didn't lose everything.

 "It's just things, you know," Jones said.
 "Things we can replace."

-She'll have to replace her entire Farragut home after a fire early last Wednesday morning.
+She'll have to replace her entire Farragut home after a fire early in October.

 "I heard a couple of explosions," Jones said.
 "Loud explosions--by then our house was engulfed in big balls of flames and smoke and heat.
 We had about maybe one minute to get out."

-Nearly a week later, she's left sorting through her fondest memories.
+Nearly a week after the fire, she was left sorting through her fondest memories.
 One is connected to an East Tennessean who needs no introduction.

 "She's my idol," Jones said.
 "I had a picture of Dolly and it was signed to me for my 60th birthday…I loved it.
 It's gone.
 I had it 14 years.
 A lot of people never have one.
 So, at least I did."